top of page

 • Followed proper formatting guidelines?

-• Met word count requirements (~300 words)?
+• Met word count requirements (~300 words for Criterion A)?

 • Included all required sections clearly?

-• Structured the document with clear organisation?
+• Structured the document with clear organization?

 • Maintained academic tone throughout?

-Excellence Indicators: To achieve highest marks (Mark 3), ensure:
+Criterion A Excellence Indicators: To achieve highest marks (Mark 3), ensure:

 • Deep conceptual awareness demonstrated throughout